Optimal Control of Convective FitzHugh-Nagumo Equation: Introduction

 \section{Introduction}

 Spatially and temporally varying structures occur in form of Turing patterns, traveling waves, fronts, periodic pulses in many physical, chemical, and biological systems.
 They are described mathematically in form of coupled semi-linear partial differential equations (PDEs) \cite{JDMurray_2002}.
 The FitzHugh-Nagumo (FHN) equation is one of the most known generic model in physiology, describing complex wave phenomena in excitable or oscillatory media.
-The most known type of the FHN equation in the literature consists of a PDE with non-monotone nonlinear term for the activator coupled with an ordinary differential equation (ODE) for the inhibitor.
-We call this equation as the classical FHN equation.
-Another type of activator-inhibitor system is diffusive FHN equation consisting of an activator PDE, and one or two inhibitor PDEs \cite{Karasozen15}.
-Both FHN equations do not contain convection terms.
-Recently the convective FHN equation was proposed as a model for wave propagation in blood coagulation and bioreactor systems \cite{EAErmakova_MAPanteleev_EEShnol_2005,EAErmakova_EEShnol_MAPanteleev_AAButylin_VVolpert_FIAtaullakhanov_2009,AILonabov_TKStarozhilova_2005}.
+The most known type of the FHN equation in the literature consists of a PDE with a non-monotone nonlinear term, known as activator equation, and an ordinary differential equation (ODE), known as inhibitor equation.
+We call such kind of activator-inhibitor system as classical FHN equation.
+Another type of the activator-inhibitor system is diffusive FHN equation consisting of an activator PDE, and one or two inhibitor PDEs \cite{Karasozen15}.
+Recently, the convective FHN equation has been proposed as a model for wave propagation in blood coagulation and bioreactor systems \cite{EAErmakova_MAPanteleev_EEShnol_2005,EAErmakova_EEShnol_MAPanteleev_AAButylin_VVolpert_FIAtaullakhanov_2009,AILonabov_TKStarozhilova_2005}.
 The presence of convective field leads to complex wave phenomena, like triggering and autonomous waves in a moving excitable media \cite{EAErmakova_EEShnol_MAPanteleev_AAButylin_VVolpert_FIAtaullakhanov_2009}.

-Recently, the classical FHN equation and its PDE part the Schl\"ogl or Nagumo equation were investigated theoretically and numerically for the wave-type optimal control solutions \cite{RBuchholz_HEngel_EKammann_FTroltzsch_2013,ECasas_CRyll_FTroltzsch_2013,ECasas_CRyll_FTroltzsch_2015,CRyll_JLober_SMartens_HEngel_FTroltzsch_2016}.
+The classical FHN equation and its PDE part the Schl\"ogl or Nagumo equations were investigated theoretically and numerically for the wave-type optimal control solutions \cite{RBuchholz_HEngel_EKammann_FTroltzsch_2013,ECasas_CRyll_FTroltzsch_2013,ECasas_CRyll_FTroltzsch_2015,CRyll_JLober_SMartens_HEngel_FTroltzsch_2016}.
 Optimal control of semi-linear parabolic equation is an active research field with many applications in controlling pattern formation \cite{MStoll_JWPearson_PKMaini_2015} and feedback control of the monodomain equations in cardiac electrophysiology \cite{Breiten14} to give a few examples.